Valeriu Mircea: Konfrontacja Sztuk Walki

 Mircea made his debut with Polish promotion Konfrontacja Sztuk Walki on June 18, 2022, against Roman Szymański.
 Mircea lost the fight via a first-round TKO.

 His next fight came on November 12, 2022, against Gracjan Szadziński.
 Mircea won the fight via a first-round TKO.

 His next fight came on January 21, 2023, against Borys Mańkowski.
 Mircea won the fight via a first-round TKO.
 This performance earned him a Knockout of the Night bonus.

 His next fight came on June 3, 2023, in a rematch against Roman Szymański.
 Mircea won the fight via Split Decision.

 His next fight came on February 17, 2024, against Leo Brichta for the KSW Interim Lightweight championship.
 Mircea won the fight via a fourth-round submission, and thus claimed his third career championship.
 This performance earned him a Fight of the Night bonus.

 His next fight came on April 6, 2024, against Salahdine Parnasse for the lineal KSW Lightweight championship.
 Mircea lost the fight via a first-round TKO.

 After over a year out, Mircea was scheduled to face Roman Szymański on November 15, 2025 in a trilogy.
 Szymański later withdrew from the fight due to a knee injury, and was replaced by Wilson Varela.
 Mircea won the fight via a unanimous decision.

+His next fight came on May 16, 2026, in a trilogy against Roman Szymański.
+Mircea won the fight via a second-round TKO.
+This performance earned him his second Knockout of the Night bonus.